wyne-ybanez/Fast-Travel/README.md

 ## Future Implementations

-- I would like to style further media queries for the website
+- I would like to style further media queries for the website.

 - I would like to add a dedicated back end processing to save previous customer interactions and use that data to predict the customer's future requests, send them the appropriate vehicles, save any useful data that can make the booking process quicker.